Visit Us

 • There are no distance markers or other signage along the trail

-Along the Gibbons Creek Art Trail you will not find signs to read, but art to discover as you explore.
+Along the Wildlife Art Trail you will not find signs to read, but art to discover as you explore.
 Look for quotes hidden among the stone benches, unique sculptures, and wildlife cut outs to lock your bike to.
 We hope this art will inspire you to wonder about the nature it represents.

 The trail is accessed from theRefuge River Trail and wraps around Redtail lake over two bridges.
 A small out and back trail heads west off the second bridge to a short dead end looking out over a wetland.
 The trail connects with the Refuge River trail again at the first of the two bridges.

 • Uses: Pedestrian only.
-(No dogs, horses or bicycles) Great for wildlife observation and photography.
+(No dogs, horses or bicycles) Great for wildlife observation and photography

 • Length: 1 mile